My personal Twice Confirmed Traffic Scam Review – Does it work in 2019?

 - Unique hits percentage was about 40% – this means for every 10 hits to my link, there was only 4 unique visitors – they are sending repeat hits to the same people

-- All hits was attributed as originating from a hitserver.com – the claims about buying & testing traffic from different sources are looking a bit dubious.
+- All hits was attributed as originating from a hitsserver.com – the claims about buying & testing traffic from different sources appear to be nothing but empty sales talk.

 So I checked out that url in my browser, and this is what showed up: